teddyzetterlund/w40k-army-cleaner/DEPLOYMENT.md

 # Deployment Guide

-This guide explains how the 40K Army Cleaner app is deployed to GitHub Pages.
+This guide explains how the W40K Roster Cleaner app is deployed to GitHub Pages.

 ## Overview